The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 When working alongside an experienced mortgage professional, your answers to these questions and others will help you arrive at your best answer.

-The decision can be made decisively, but if you have not arrived at your best answer immediately, sleep on it for a few days until your decision becomes most apparent.
-If differing views between spousal partners, consider splitting or balancing the risk and strategy.
+The decision can be made decisively, but if you have not arrived at your best answer immediately, sleep on it for a few days or weeks until your decision becomes most apparent.
+The decision should not be made based on the positive or negative news of the day.
+That news is designed to swing your emotions.
+But instead based on a conviction to hold the course for at least a few years understanding there will be swings and unexpected events in the financial markets.

 Thank you for reading, and connect with us at Altrua for answers to your questions and a customized approach to deciding on rate.